openhab/openhab-js/README.md

 ### UI Event Object

 **NOTE**: Note that `event` object is different in UI based rules and file based rules!
 This section is only valid for UI based rules.
 If you use file based rules, refer to [file based rules event object documentation](#event-object).
+Note that `event` object is only available when the UI based rule was triggered by an event and is not manually run!
+Trying to access `event` on manual run does not work (and will lead to an error), use `this.event` instead (will be `undefined` in case of manual run).

 When you use "Item event" as trigger (i.e. "[item] received a command", "[item] was updated", "[item] changed"), there is additional context available for the action in a variable called `event`.